deeplook/freebora/README.rst

     :width: 100 %
     :align: center

-This is a tool for downloading free O'Reilly ebooks of different categories, from the `O'Reilly Online Shop`_.
+This is a tool for downloading `free O'Reilly ebooks`_ of different categories from the remains of what used to be the O'Reilly online shop (before it morphed into a book and video streaming service).
-While you can, of course, download these free ebooks directly from the the online shop, it's not exactly easy to spot them there among all other ebooks, or download a whole bunch of them.
+While you can, of course, download these free ebooks directly online, it's not exactly easy to download a whole bunch of them more quickly.

 ``freebora`` does not use ``scrapy`` on purpose (partly to avoid a configuration fest), but works in two phases:

-1. crawl the online shop to compile a list of URLs for PDF files to download, and
+1. crawl the online site to compile a list of URLs for PDF files to download, and
 2. download all files from the list created in 1.